* Italy's 3- and 15-year borrowing costs fall at auction

 * Greek 10-yr yields at 4-1/2-month low, Portugal follows

-* German Bunds settle higher as markets still await budget deal
+* German Bunds settle higher as markets still await budget

 By Emelia Sithole-Matarise and Ana Nicolaci da Costa

 LONDON, Oct 11 Italian yields fell on Friday

 after a well-received bond auction rounded up a week of solid

 sales from the euro zone's lower rated issuers as prospects of

 a potential U.S. debt deal lifted demand for riskier assets.